blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...11]injected/+page.md

 ## Adding Custom Injected Wallets

-If there is an injected wallet that you would like to support in your app, but is not yet included in this repo, you can add a custom wallet module in the `custom` field:
+If there is an injected wallet that you would like to support in your dapp, but is not yet included in this repo, you can add a custom wallet module in the `custom` field:

 ```typescript
 const equal = {